Thornlie suburb profile

 Thornlie rental market trends

-The rental market in Thornlie has experienced moderate growth, with house rents increasing by 4.6% over the past year to $680 per week, while unit rents have risen by 3.4% to $600 per week.
-This steady growth reflects a stable demand in the area, making Thornlie an attractive option for both renters and investors seeking consistent returns in a well-established suburb.
+The rental market in Thornlie has experienced moderate growth, with house rents increasing 4.6% over the past year to $680 per week, while unit rents have risen 3.4% to $600 per week.
+This steady growth reflects a stable demand in the area, making Thornlie an attractive option for renters and investors seeking consistent returns in a well-established suburb.

 Suburbs near Thornlie